Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 the shaders.
 Thus, there should be at least one Shader Record in the table for each unique combination of shader functions and embedded parameters.
-It is possible to write the same shader record multiple times in the table, and this may be necessary depending on how the instances and geometries in the scene are specified.
+It is possible to write the same shader record multiple times in the table, and this may be necessary depending on how the instances and geometries in the scene are setup.
-Finally, it is also possible to simply use the instance and geometry IDs available in the shaders to perform indirect access into other tables containing the scene data.
+Finally, it is also possible to use the instance and geometry IDs available in the shaders to perform indirect access into other tables containing the scene data.

 ## Shader Record